-A guide to problems, costs, maintenance and repair for your 1997 Jeep Wrangler
+A guide to repairs, service, and maintenance costs for your 1997 Jeep Wrangler

 Water can leak near the A-pillar, at the front edge of the driver and passenger side doors.
 An improved seal is available.

 Jeep issued a recall on the ignition switch because the switch could short-circuit in the presence of water or impurities.